marccarre/xml-filter/README.md

         <version>1.0</version>
     </dependency>

-You can also download the "*fat*" jar [here](https://github.com/marccarre/xml-stream-filter/archive/v1.0.zip).
+You can also download the "*fat*" jar on [this page](https://github.com/marccarre/xml-stream-filter/releases/tag/v1.0).

 Command Line Interface